 An interesting side note is how this section saying Solomon built a Royal Chariot could lend further support to the idea that Salmoneus of Greek mythology was a corrupted memory of Solomon.
 In the Septuagint Solomon is spelled Salomon, as opposed to how The New Testament spelled the name.

 Another Greek myth that may be a corrupt memory of a Biblical Truth is the Garden of the Hesperides possibly reflecting the Garden of Eden.
 In fact this possible connection is the reason it became popular to view the Fruit of the Tree of Knowledge as an Apple even though The Bible never says that.
-I agree with the argument for that fruit actually being something Grape like, and may post on that in the future.
+I lean towards agreeing with the argument for that fruit actually being something Grape like, and may post on that in the future.

 What I noticed recently though is how what is attributed to the Apples of the Hesperides actually fits the Tree of Life not of Knowledge, it gives eternal life.
 I decided then to check for every reference to Apples in the King James Bible.
 And it is mainly the references in the Song of Solomon that I felt could give poetic typological support to the Fruit of Life being represented as Apples.
 Though verses calling Jerusalem the Apple of God's eye would be fitting if you think Zion is where the Garden was.
 And Proverbs 25:11 could be the source of the Apples being depicted as Golden.

 Again, I'm not against a typological interpretation, only against using that as an excuse to dismiss how it positively portrays pre-martial non reproductive sexual intimacy.
 Even if you think the narrative is a Parable or work of fiction and not events that actually happened, it's still absurd to think the book wasn't written consistent with the sexual morality of it's author.
 And we believe The Bible's ultimate Author is God.
-When an Author depicts sex he disapproves of, it has negative consequences, the sex in the Song of Songs does not.
+When an Author depicts sex he disapproves of, it usually has negative consequences, the sex in the Song of Songs does not.

 What I am going to do here is question the traditional typological interpretation.
 Not fully rejecting it, just considering another possibility.